VI.H. CURRENT COMMITTEES (rev. 3/2009)

-The Development Committee includes the Publicity & Outreach Officer ex officio, the President ex officio, the Vice-President/Past President ex officio, the Administrative Officer ex officio, the Assistant Administrative Officer ex officio, the Marketing Subcommittee chair ex officio, and at least one MLA member not currently serving on the Board. (rev. 5/2013)
+The Development Committee includes the Publicity & Outreach Officer ex officio, the President ex officio, the Vice-President/Past President ex officio, the Administrative Officer ex officio, the Assistant Administrative Officer ex officio, the Marketing Subcommittee chair ex officio, the Advertising Manager ex officio, and one other MLA member not currently serving on the Board. (rev. 5/2013) (rev. 3/2019)

 VI.H.2.c.
 PROCEDURES AND POLICIES